Arab Land Initiative

 Situated in Northeast Africa, Sudan boasts a rich historical legacy and a diverse population estimated at 46,874,204.
 This vast country, covering 1.88 million km², was the largest in Africa prior to South Sudan’s secession in 2011.
 Khartoum, the capital, lies at the confluence of the White Nile and Blue Nile, giving birth to the iconic Nile River—the lifeblood of the region.

-Officially known as the Syrian Arab Republic, Syria is inhabited by over 18 million people and it borders the Mediterranean Sea to the west, Turkey to the north, Iraq to the east and southeast, Jordan to the south, and Palestine and Lebanon to the southwest.
-Syria’s 185,180 square kilometers.
+The Syrian Arab Republic, located in West Asia, borders the Mediterranean Sea to the west, Turkey to the north, Iraq to the east and southeast, Jordan to the south, and Palestine and Lebanon to the southwest.
+Syria covers an area of 185,180 Km2, 44 per cent of which is meadows and pastures, 33 per cent arable land and 3 per cent forests, while the remainder is non-arable land [1].

 Tunisia is a part of the Maghreb region of North Africa, bordered by Algeria to the west and southwest, Libya to the southeast, and the Mediterranean Sea to the east and north.
 It contains the eastern end of the Atlas Mountains and the northern reaches of the Sahara Desert, with much of its remaining territory being arable land.
 Most of the southern part of the country is a sandy desert, where wadis are dry for most of the year and fresh water is scarce.
 Tunisia also has several islands, the Djerba Island in the Gulf of Gabès being North Africa's largest island.